LesBoloss-es/xoshiro/README.md

 - checking that the `MakeRandom` functors build the same interface as the standard library.

+It is easy to run other test batteries on generators.
+For instance, one can run BigCrush on `xoshiro256++` by calling:

+    dune exec xoshiro256plusplus/test/crusher/crusher.exe -- --bigcrush --verbose

 The benchmarks allow to compare various PRNGs from this library against each other and, more importantly, against the standard library.
 They can be ran using `dune exec bench/run.exe`.
 For `xoshiro256++`, we observe that the bindings are